A5hleyRich/delightful-downloads/readme.txt

 * Localisation support and german translations.
 * IP-Address for downloads is stored shortened with last digit = 0

-**Documentation**

-The Delightful Downloads documentation can be found at the root folder of this plugin for further instructions (documentation.txt and documentation-styles.pdf)

 **Requirements**

 To add and manage downloads via the WordPress Administration screens, you must have a [modern web browser](http://browsehappy.com/ "Browse Happy") with JavaScript enabled.